ShellRechargeSolutionsEU/ocpp/README.md

     +------------------V-----------------------------------------------^--------------------------------------------------+
 ```

-So each layer defines the interface that the highers layer can use to
+So each layer defines the interface that the higher layers can use to
 communicate with it.
 For every layer, you see on the left how the higher layer
 can give it information, and on the right how the higher layer gets information
 from it.